About Paddock Community Trust

 - Learn English activities through the Talk English programme

-- Weekly Employment Support throughout in 15 community venues in Kirklees through Step by Step
+- Weekly Employment Support throughout in 15 community venues in Kirklees through Step by Step.
+Additional employment support is available through Works Better and Right Steps to Work.

 - Volunteer led weekly Gardening Club at Branch Street Community Allotments (Mondays and Wednesdays)